cbornet/kafka-lag-stats/README.md

 ./mvnw initialize sonar:sonar
 ```

-or

 For more information, refer to the [Code quality page][].

-## Using Docker to simplify development (optional)
+## Using Docker to simplify development

-You can use Docker to improve your JHipster development experience.
-A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.
+A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services including a Kafka broker.

 You can also fully dockerize your application and all the services that it depends on.
 To achieve this, first build a docker image of your app by running: